openebs-archive/openebs-docs/docs/installation.md

 The control plane pods `openebs-provisioner`, `maya-apiserver` and `openebs-snapshot-operator` should be running.
 If you have configured nodeSelectors , check if they are scheduled on the appropriate nodes by listing the pods through `kubectl get pods -n openebs -o wide`

-> The resiliency of the control plane can be verified via `litmus` using <a href="https://docs.litmuschaos.io/docs/next/openebs-control-plane-chaos/"> openebs-control-plane-chaos </a> experiment.

 **Verify StorageClasses:**